oracleNetworkProtocol/plugchain/docs/tutorial/en/delegators/delegator-faq.md

 **Delegators share the revenue of their validators, but they also share the risks.** In terms of revenue, validators and delegators differ in that validators can apply a commission on the revenue that goes to their delegator before it is distributed.
 This commission is known to delegators beforehand and can only change according to predefined constraints (see [section](#choosing-a-validator) below).
 In terms of risk, delegators' plug can be slashed if their validator misbehaves.
 For more, see [Risks](#risks) section.

 To become delegators, plug holders need to send a `Delegate transaction` where they specify how many plug they want to bond and to which validator.
-A list of validator candidates will be displayed in Cosmos Hub explorers.
+A list of validator candidates will be displayed in plugchain Hub explorers.
 Later, if a delegator wants to unbond part or all of their stake, they needs to send an "Unbond transaction".
 From there, the delegator will have to wait 3 weeks to retrieve their plug.
 Delegators can also send a "Rebond Transaction" to switch from one validator to another, without having to go through the 3 weeks waiting period.

 For a practical guide on how to become a delegator, click [here](../delegators/delegator-setup.md).